Why the Peace Crane?

 Portrait of Kim Parker Simon in front of large oak tree, founder of Peace Crane Wellness

 Kim has been teaching yoga, meditation, mindfulness, and other healing practices in studios, jails, recovery centers, afterschool and senior programs, and more since 2020.
-She received her 500-hour registered yoga teacher (RYT) certification from Asheville Yoga Center in 2022, is currently an E-RYT 500 and YACEP, and has facilitated Yoga 4 Change’s 200-hour Yoga Teacher Training twice.
-She has completed advanced coursework in Yin, Children’s, Women’s, Recovery, Oncology (with Christina Phipps Foundation), and Trauma-Informed/Sensitive Yoga as well as intensives in Anatomy and Physiology, Philosophy, Ayurveda and Marma.
-In 2022, Kim became a Reiki Master through Soulshine Reiki Healing and practices this healing modality with friends, family, and private students.
+She received her 500-hour registered yoga teacher (RYT) certification from Asheville Yoga Center in 2022, is currently an E-RYT 500 and YACEP, and has facilitated Yoga 4 Change’s 200-hour Yoga Teacher Training for the last 4 years.
+She has completed advanced coursework in Yin, Children’s, Women’s, Recovery, Oncology (with Christina Phipps Foundation), and Trauma-Informed/Sensitive Yoga as well as intensives in Anatomy and Physiology, Breath work, Ayurveda and Marma.
+In 2022, Kim became a Reiki Master through Soulshine Reiki Healing and most recently became a certified Sound Facilitator; she practices these modalities with friends, family, and private students.

 In 2019, Kim signed up for a yoga teacher training to learn more about the practice that helped her recover from debilitating back pain, heal from trauma, and cope with anxiety.
 Once she completed her training with Centred on Yoga in Fernandina Beach, she felt called to share.